Ranmanuyan/lei_liu.github.io/_pages/HOME.md

 ---

+_To a computer, NP-hard problems are the final boss, brute force is the cheat code we'd rather avoid.
+We focus on developing efficient methods to solve challenging combinatorial problems, particularly in scheduling._

 ## Stochastic Flow shop scheduling
 A classical puzzle is the flow-shop scheduling problem: given n jobs and m machines, each job must visit the machines in the same fixed order, and the processing time of job j on machine i is a non-negative random variable.
 The goal is to choose a permutation of the jobs that minimizes some objectives.